 BIOL 2003.
-Introductory Laboratory for Transfer Students.
+Introductory Laboratory 1 for Transfer Students.
 1 Credit Hour.

 For transfer students only.
-Instruction to satisfy the laboratory component of either Biology 1111 or Biology 2112 for students that transfer courses from other institutions that are similar in topic to those offered by the Biology Department, but lack a laboratory.
+Instruction to satisfy the laboratory component of Biology 1111 (1911) for students who transfer courses from other institutions that are similar in topic to those offered by the Biology Department, but lack a laboratory.
 This course allows such students to register solely for the laboratory component of the relevant course.
 This course does not serve as a Biology elective.